OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 (n) Content of instant messaging communications, Voice messages, and video messages (please see section 12);

-(o) Location information, derived from your mobile carrier or from the mobile device that you use, and as described in further detail in section 16, below.
-In connection with the Qik products, you control when your location is shared with others.
-Your location is displayed and shared with other Qik users only in accordance with your privacy settings.
-You also may create location information by "geo-tagging" your submitted content with location information.
-Please manage your privacy settings for location information carefully;
+(o) Location information, derived from your mobile carrier or from the mobile device that you use, and as described in further detail in section 16, below;

 (p) Mobile device information, such as manufacturer’s name, device model number, operating system, carrier network;

-(q) Location information and device identifiers, derived from your device, when you search for or connect to a Skype WiFi compatible hotspot.
-This information may be used to improve detection of eligibility to connect using Skype WiFi and for the purposes of offering, providing and marketing Skype WiFi to you;
+(q) Location information, device identifiers and standard identifiers of the Wi-Fi networks your device detects, when you search for or connect to a WiFi hotspot;

 (r) Access tokens for other accounts you associate with your Skype account (such as Microsoft account or Facebook), which are like an electronic key provided by the service that acts in place of a password for authentication.